 ABOUT OUR FARM

-FieldSketch Farm is the new kid on the block.
-After getting our feet wet in our first season with some cheerful annuals and farmers market type blooms, we quickly decided that we wanted to take our little farm in a different direction.
+FieldSketch Farm is a small family farm in Santa Cruz county, California.
+After getting our feet wet with some cheerful annuals and farmers market type blooms, we quickly decided that we wanted to take our little farm in a different direction.
 Having formal training in both Fine Art and Farming has helped enormously when it comes to deciding what we want to grow and create with our blooms.
 Our crops speak to our signature aesthetic.
 They are often informal but carefully curated (we love vines!), lush and whimsical with special textures and delicate touches (We are suckers for wispy branches covered in lichen).
 Our florals also reflect our own particular location and the turn of the seasons here on the Central Coast.

 Our signature crop is ROSES.
 We love our big luscious David Austin Roses and grow hundreds of these in addition to the always in demand designer roses such as Koko Loko and Distant Drums, which we sell to Bay Area Floral designers and use for our own work.
 If you are a designer looking for beautiful roses for your event contact us!
 We would love to add you to our mailing list and notify you as this season's crops start rolling in.